Find high quality parts at an affordable price HERE!

 Problem:

-The airbag sensor light remains on.
+The airbag sensor warning light stays on.

 Models affected: